 (2) An action under subclause (1) must be commenced within 3 years after the day on which the cause of action accrued.

-[Clause 2 inserted by No. 53 of 2003 s.
+[Clause 2 inserted: No. 53 of 2003 s.
 16.]

 3. Injunction

 (1) If, on an application being made, the Court is satisfied that a person has engaged, or is proposing to engage, in conduct that constitutes or would constitute a contravention of section 11ZOV(1) or (2), the Court may grant an injunction in such terms as it determines to be appropriate.